hujhax/austin-improv-wiki/The Library.md

 : *This page refers to the narrative troupe in which each player improvises in a particular genre.
 For the narrative troupe in which each player improvised in the style of a particular playwright, see [[The Plagiarists]].*

-**The Library** is an improv troupe in which each performer improvises in their own particular genre.
+**The Library** is an improv troupe in which each each improviser acts in a different style or genre, while they all work together to create one story.

 ## History
 The troupe began as a *[[Free Fringe]]* one-off on 2/9/12.